lkjx19812006/xmaster/README.en.md

 #### run

+1.  download xengine module file
+2.  configure env value for xengine,XEngine_Include(header path) and XEngine_Library(module dll path)
-1.  download this code
+3.  download this code
-2.  open it to vs2019
+4.  open it to vs2019
-3.  choice x86 and debug or release
+5.  choice x86 and debug or release
-4.  compile
+6.  compile
-5.  copy files in XEngine_Bin to your compile path
+7.  copy files in XEngine_Bin to your compile path
-6.  run...
+8.  run...

 #### Instructions